-The intent of Perkins programmatic monitoring is to directly review compliance with the Carl D. Perkins Act of 2006, as well as observe evidence of progress on program activities and services.
+The intent of Perkins programmatic monitoring is to directly review compliance with Perkins law, as well as observe evidence of progress on program activities and services.
 Monitoring was previously based on a schedule, with grantees being monitored every two years, but now will be driven by an annual risk assessment.
 Please see the Monitoring web page for specific risk information.
 Grantees will be notified of their risk level and subsequent monitoring at the beginning of each calendar year.

-In addition to monitoring, the ICCB provides direct and ongoing technical assistance to Postsecondary Perkins sub-recipients across the State.
-Colleges that are not scheduled for on-site monitoring will receive informal, but targeted technical assistance throughout the year.
-This technical assistance may involve an on-site visit, determined on an as-needed basis.
+The ICCB provides direct and ongoing technical assistance to Postsecondary Perkins sub-recipients across the State.
 Target areas will be identified through the review of several reports including, but not limited to, the previous year’s monitoring report, the current Perkins plan, quarterly report submissions, etc. Colleges may also request specific technical assistance as necessary.

 For more information, contact your ICCB CTE liaison.